 Iran’s need for medical equipment comes at a time when the Trump Administration is increasing its “maximum pressure” campaign against that country.
 Some have speculated that the Trump Administration might provide sanctions as the Bush Administration did in 2003 after a severe earthquake struck the Iranian city of Bam.
 However, in a press conference on March 20, President Trump and Secretary of State Pompeo indicated that they currently had no intention to ease sanctions to help Iran deal with the coronavirus outbreak.
 Rather, Secretary Pompeo stated that “the whole world should know that humanitarian assistance to Iran is wide open, it’s not sanctioned.”
 This statement indicates that rather than provide sanctions relief, the Trump Administration is content to allow companies, NGOs, and individuals wanting to send medicine and medical devices to Iran to rely on current exceptions to the Iran embargo.
 This raises the question of what these exceptions are and how easily one may rely on them.

 The United States has maintained a comprehensive embargo against Iran, implemented by the U.S. Treasury Department’s Office of Foreign Assets Control (“OFAC”), since 1995.
 The Iran embargo is comprised of two key components: (1) prohibitions that make it illegal for U.S. companies and their foreign subsidiaries to engage in virtually all Iran-related transactions, and (2) designation criteria and “secondary” or “extraterritorial” sanctions that threaten sanctions against foreign companies that conduct certain business with Iran.
 Engaging in activities that contravene either of these components has severe consequences.
 The maximum civil liability for an Iran-related sanctions prohibition is just over $300,000 or twice the value of the prohibited transaction, per transaction, whichever is greater.
 These prohibitions are strict liability, meaning OFAC may hold a company liable for even inadvertent violations.
-As we’ve previously discussed here and here, OFAC has never been shy about imposing steep fines on U.S. companies that deal with Iran, including through their foreign subsidiaries, or foreign companies that use the U.S. financial system to engage in Iran-related transactions.
+As we previously discussed on February 7 2020 and February 6, 2020, OFAC has never been shy about imposing steep fines on U.S. companies that deal with Iran, including through their foreign subsidiaries, or foreign companies that use the U.S. financial system to engage in Iran-related transactions.

 The second component of U.S. sanctions against Iran is the threat that OFAC will designate foreign companies as Specially Designated Nationals (“SDNs”) for engaging in business with Iran.
 U.S. companies and individuals are generally prohibited from engaging in any dealings with SDNs and must “block” (i.e., freeze) any SDN property or property interests in their possession or control.
 Per OFAC guidance, these prohibitions also apply to any person owned 50 percent or more by SDNs.
 An OFAC designation is effectively a death sentence for foreign companies because it deprives them of access to the world’s largest economy and prevents them from using the U.S. dollar, the currency of international trade.